 Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
 Minimum capitalization costs are as follows: land, \$5,000; buildings, improvements, substations, lines, and other plant and distribution systems, \$5,000; infrastructure, \$20,000; furniture and equipment, \$5,000; and vehicles, \$3,000.
-Purchased or constructed capital assets are reported at cost or estimated historical cost.
-Donated capital assets are recorded at their estimated fair value at the date of donation.
+All other purchased or constructed capital assets are reported at cost or estimated historical cost.
+Donated capital assets received prior to June 15, 2015 are recorded at their estmated fair value at the date of donation.
+Donated capital assets received after June 15, 2015 are recorded at acquisition value.
 General infrastructure assets acquired prior to July 1, 2003, consist of the road network that was acquired or that received substantial improvements subsequent to July 1, 1980, and are reported at estimated historical cost using deflated replacement cost.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives is not capitalized.